axelarnetwork/axelar-examples/examples/evm/cross-chain-token/README.md

-### Cross-chain token
+# Cross-chain Token Transfer

-Mints some token at source-chain and send it to destination-chain.
+This example demonstrates how to mint tokens on a source-chain and transfer them to a destination-chain.

-Deploy:
+### Deployment

+To deploy the contract, use the following command:

 ```bash
 npm run deploy evm/cross-chain-token [local|testnet]
 ```

-Run the test:
+### Execution

+To execute the example, use the following command:

 ```bash
 npm run execute evm/cross-chain-token [local|testnet] ${srcChain} ${destChain} ${amount}